Master of the Upsetter

 “I like to give something special to people: that’s why I tour.
 I go because the people believe in God, and there is no other God coming but me.
 I’m not working because of the money; I’m working because the people believe that God is going to come to save them.
 I give them a sweeter soul and take away the bitter souls.
 Save them from pain and save them from cocaine.”
 Lee Scratch Perry in conversation with Laura Barnett, The Guardian in 2014.

 The Upsetter, Lee Scratch Perry is touring the UK in March 2020, if you have seen him before, chances are you are going, if you haven’t, do, there ain’t no show like a Lee Scratch Perry show.
-Four Foot Eleven, swathed in mirrors, patches, badges and glittering CD’s, he’s a striking dude.
-Many misinterpret him as mad.
-Mistake.
+Swathed in mirrors, patches, badges and glittering CD’s, he’s a striking dude.
 The man is a colossus.
 Sweet Lamb of Jesus, Lee Perry is a founding father of both Dub and Reggae.

 It’s summer.
 It’s long.
 It’s hot.
 It’s love.
 A Saturnalia.
 Lovers kissing in the sand.
 Sugar cubes on tongues.
 Stoned pipers tooting willowy whistles.
 Naked dancers twirling in buzzing side streets to the beat, the beat, the beat.
 Gazelles wrapped in kimonos gazing down from bougainvillea balconies, their scent mixing with the ganja, the incense and the ocean.
 Sound Systems roll into town, gathering hordes about them, moving from pragmatism to mysticism.
 The Innovators are within.
 Making the noise that will change the world.
 Bringing Heaven to Earth.